bgplab/bgplab/docs/ibgp/3-rr.md

 ### Device Requirements {#req}

 * Use any device [supported by the _netlab_ BGP and OSPF configuration modules](https://netlab.tools/platforms/#platform-routing-support) as leaf- or spine routers.
+* You can do automated lab validation with Arista EOS, Cumulus Linux, or FRR running on leaf devices.
+Automated lab validation requires _netlab_ release 1.8.3 or higher.

 ### Lab Wiring